-The List of FC Firmware for Mini Quad
+The List of Flight Controller Firmware

 Baseflight was one of the very first widely used 32-bit FC firmware based off of the 8-bit Multiwii flight controller firmware.
 Today, Baseflight is not being updated and is widely considered to be an outdated/dead firmware.
 Despite all the controversy surrounding the software author, TimeCop, Baseflight did help bring us to some of the greatest software we use today, and is worth noting in my opinion.

 It quickly became a widely used and dependable flight control software.
 Since its beginning, Cleanflight has been forked into Betaflight and iNav.
 Many new features were added and tested from those, and merged back into Cleanflight to create Cleanflight 2.0 for a great well rounded flight controller firmware.

 INav, as the name implies, is geared more towards navigation and autonomous features such as flying Waypoint missions and Return to Home (RTH) functions.

 Originally forked from Betaflight/Cleanflight, Raceflight focuses on pure racing and acro flight as well as being oriented around F4 flight controllers.
 Since its creation, Raceflight changed to closed source development and after some controversy, which is irrelevant to this article, the developers released Raceflight One with their Revolt flight controller and claim it is now completely free of any GPL (general public licence) open source code.
 Raceflight is well known for its smoothness, but be aware of its narrow target support and get the right flight controller.

 KISS was developed by Flyduino, which has been making multirotor components since 2011.
 It is a proprietary firmware (closed source) and somewhat dependant on hardware interfacing (a lot like Apple products).

 One of the earliest open source FC firmware development for multirotors which influenced some major progressions in flight control firmware options.
 OpenPilot was discontinued and replaced by LibrePilot in 2015, but it is another firmware worth noting for what has become of its code.

 While not as popular in the mini quad community, nor having support for as many hardware targets as other firmware in this list, it does show recent updates has a reliable team of developers and remains open source.

 TauLabs, another fork of OpenPilot focusing on autopilot UAV oriented research and development.
 Targeting professionals, researchers and and students alike, the project not only reaches out to major researchers, but offers an entry level platform with fast and easy setup/configuration for any group who has use for UAV’s in their research.
 Again there is a limited target supports and a smaller following with mini quadcopters.
 But in my opinion I see this as a great “learning” firmware for a student project or trying something experimental with agricultural, air quality or whatever your brain can think up.